As of 1st July 2022, private companies are welcome to apply for the membership of the Consultative Committee.

 - Ecommerce Europe

-- Forum for Research and Development of Postal Services in African (FRDPA)
+- Forum for Research and Development of Postal Services in Africa (FRDPA)

 - Global Envelope Alliance (GEnA)